Machine Learning applied to asteroid dynamics: Introduction

-The most commonly used approaches in asteroid dynamics will be covered in the next sections.
-Please note that the purpose of these sections is not to provide a full description of all available algorithms in the literature, and of the theory behind them, but rather to offer a review of the field and to provide resources where interested readers could find additional material.
+The most commonly used approaches in asteroid dynamics and application to small bodies will be covered in the next sections.
+Please note that the purpose of these sections is not to provide a full description of all available algorithms in the literature, and of the theory behind them, but rather to offer a review of the field and to provide resources where interested readers could find an additional material.
 Interested readers can find a more broad review of the statistical methods discussed in this work in \citet{2019arXiv190407248B}.
-We will start our review by discussing the most commonly used methods used in supervised and unsupervised $ML$, mostly based on applications of algorithms from the {\it Python} package {\it scikit-learn} \citep{2012arXiv1201.0490P}.
-Less popular techniques, like time series analysis, based on algorithms from the {\it Python} library {\it statsmodels} \citep{seabold2010statsmodels}, will be discussed in section~(\ref{sec: TS analysis}).
-Finally, applications of deep learning and the use of {\it Artificial Neural Networks}, using the {\it Tensorflow} \citep{tensorflow2015-whitepaper} and {\it Keras} packages \citep{Chollet_2018}, will be covered in section~(\ref{sec: Deep learning}).
-After a full review of existing literature in the field has been performed, we will apply the metrics used by \citep{2020WDMKD..10.1349F} to assess the maturity of the field in section~(\ref{sec: class_insight}).
+We will start our review by discussing the most commonly used methods in $ML$.
+Less popular techniques, like time series analysis, will be discussed in section~(\ref{sec: TS analysis}).
+Finally, applications of deep learning and the use of {\it Artificial Neural Networks} will be covered in section~(\ref{sec: Deep learning}).
+After a full review of existing literature in the field has been performed, we will apply the metrics used by \citep{2020WDMKD..10.1349F} to assess the impact, use, and current level of diffusion of existing algorithms in the field in section~(\ref{sec: class_insight}).
+Section~(\ref{sec: future trends}) will cover what we consider some likely future trends in the field.
 Finally, in section~(\ref{sec: concl}) we will present our conclusions.